tom-mcmillan/ndel/README.md

-# NDEL - Narrative Descriptive Expression Language
+# NDEL - Non-Deterministic Expression Language

 NDEL is a **post-facto descriptive DSL** for data science and machine learning.
 It statically analyzes existing Python and SQL (no execution, no code generation) to produce human-readable descriptions that connect datasets, transformations, features, models, and metrics.